rish-16/rish-16.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Y3 at the _National University of Singapore_ (NUS) studying Computer Science and Mathematics (CO '24).
+I'm an undergrad at the _National University of Singapore_ (NUS) studying Computer Science and Mathematics (CO '24).
 I'm a Machine Learning research student specialising in (applied) Graph Deep Learning.
 I have the following interests:

 - Graph Representation Learning (molecules, proteins, text, etc.)
 - Graph Semi-supervised Learning